camedomotic-unofficial/aiocamedomotic/README.rst

    :alt: Documentation status

-The **CAME Domotic Unofficial Library** provides a streamlined Python interface for interacting with CAME Domotic plants, much like the official `CAME Domotic app <https://www.came.com/global/itex/installers/solutions/domotica-e-termoregolazione/prodotti-compatibili-domotica/app-domotic-30>`_.
+The **CAME Domotic Unofficial Library** (`aiocamedomotic <https://github.com/camedomotic-unofficial/aiocamedomotic>`_) provides a streamlined Python interface for interacting with CAME Domotic plants, much like the official
+`CAME Domotic app <https://www.came.com/global/itex/installers/solutions/domotica-e-termoregolazione/prodotti-compatibili-domotica/app-domotic-30>`_.
 This library is designed to simplify the management of domotic devices by abstracting the complexities of the CAME Domotic API.